moggers87/salmon/README.md

     uses this copyrighted work at any time for any reason.

-I read that to mean that I could make a contribution but then have said work denied to me because Mr. Shaw didn't like the colour of my socks.
+I read that to mean that I could make a contribution but then have said work denied to me because the orginal author didn't like the colour of my socks.
 So I went and found the latest version that was available under the GNU GPL version 3.

 Salmon is an anagram of Lamson, if you hadn't worked it out already.